PREAMBLE AND SUMMARY

-Germany has seven nuclear power reactors in operation and is in the process of phasing out its nuclear power programme.
-A total of 23 nuclear power reactors are undergoing decommissioning and three nuclear power plants have already been fully dismantled.
-The remaining seven nuclear power reactors in operation will be permanently shut down in a phased approach by the end of 2022.
+Germany has six nuclear power reactors in operation and is in the process of phasing out its nuclear power programme.
+A total of 26 nuclear power reactors are undergoing decommissioning, one is in post-operation and three nuclear power plants have already been fully dismantled.
+The remaining six nuclear power reactors in operation will be permanently shut down in a phased approach by the end of 2022.

 This report provides information on the status and development of nuclear power programmes in Germany, including factors related to the effective planning, decision making and implementation of the nuclear power programme that together lead to safe and economical operation of nuclear power plants.

 The CNPP summarizes organizational and industrial aspects of nuclear power programmes and provides information about the relevant legislative, regulatory and international framework in Germany.

 1.1.
 ENERGY INFORMATION

 Within the German Federal Government, energy policy is the responsibility of the Federal Ministry for Economic Affairs and Energy (Bundesministerium für Wirtschaft und Energie (BMWi)).
 The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (Bundesministerium für Umwelt, Naturschutz und nukleare Sicherheit (BMU)) is responsible for environmental policy, including nuclear safety and radiation protection.

 The major aim of the German energy policy is an affordable, secure and environmentally friendly energy supply.
 This aim shall be reached through the ongoing energy transition, which plans to produce energy on a sustainable basis and to maintain one of the most energy efficient, safe and environmentally compatible economies in the world.
 The energy transition includes the following steps:

 The last German nuclear power plant (NPP) will be taken off-grid by the end of 2022.